 Furthermore there are several playgrounds, ping pong tables, a mini golf course and best of all an aquapark.
 The aquapark is an outdoor swimming pool with 4 pools, a crazy river and 4 slides.
 Good for hours of fun.
 But that’s not all there’s also a volley-ball field, a tennis court, a jeu-de-boules track, a sports field.
 For the ones who love fishing, there’s a recreational lake for fishing.
 And sometimes a bouncy castle to play on.

 On the campsite there’s a restaurant, but there are more great places to eat in the Dordogne.

 When you can get your kids so far to do something else besides being on the campground.
 Then there’s plenty to do in the Dordogne.
-Les Grottes du Roc de Cazelle, the town of Beynac, visit Château de Castelnaud and Lascaux.
+Les Grottes du Roc de Cazelle, the town of Beynac (one of the best cities to visit in France), visit Château de Castelnaud and Lascaux.
 On the Dordogne river you can go for a boat ride with Gabarres de Beynac or canoeing.

 Huttopia Camping Chardons Bleus

 Contributed by Deborah from Grand Adventure Story.

 Huttopia Camping Chardons Bleus on the gorgeous Ile de Ré is perfectly placed for a fantastic family camping holiday in France.

 Huttopia Chardons Bleus is a medium-sized campsite that, even when full at the height of the summer season, somehow manages not to feel crowded.